 Dave Ellifrit has been with the Center for Whale Research since 1990.
 He is responsible for the curation of the killer whale photographic ID library and associated database.
 He can identify on sight almost every killer whale in the Pacific Northwest.
 Hence, he is affectionately known as the "fin guy."
 Some people think Dave has a photographic memory; he doesn't.
 He does, however, have a remarkable ability to learn, and has put in an inordinate amount of time mastering identifying each whale by its distinctive look.

-In Episode 2 in of The Salish Sea School's "Students and a Scientist" lecture series, WANT TO STUDY ORCAS IN THE WILD?
+In Episode 2 of The Salish Sea School's "Students and a Scientist" lecture series, WANT TO STUDY ORCAS IN THE WILD?
 Dave was asked, among other questions:

 "What led you to the special work you are now doing?"